spoonapps/docs/reference/virtual_machine/virtual_machine.md

 If multiple layers define different isolation modes for the same path, the first layer that defines the isolation mode will be used.

-For example, if the the "git" image defines a folder c:\git with full isolation, and "node" image includes the c:\git folder with merge isolation.
+For example, if a container includes a "git" image with c:\git set to full isolation and a "node" image with c:\git set to merge isolation, the conflict between the isolation settings will be resolved by the ordering of the layers.

 The following command will create a container with the folder c:\git set to full isolation.